Upgrade to the __tier_name__

 Position Player: Mickey Mantle (New York Yankees)

-Mickey Mantle, an outfielder for the New York Yankees, was known for his power, speed, and ability to hit from both sides of the plate.
-Mantle hit 536 home runs, maintained a .298 batting average, and drove in 1,509 RBIs.
-His three MVP awards and impact on the Yankees' success make him a legend of the 1950s.
+Mickey Mantle, an outfielder for the New York Yankees, combined home run power and speed as a switch-hitter.
+He hit 536 home runs, batted .298, and drove in 1,509 RBIs.
+Three MVP awards and the Yankees' pursuit of a national title year after year make him a 1950s legend.

 Pitcher: Warren Spahn (Milwaukee Braves)

-Warren Spahn, a left-handed pitcher for the Milwaukee Braves, is the winningest left-handed pitcher in MLB history with 363 wins.
-He maintained a 3.09 ERA and struck out 2,583 batters.
-Spahn's consistency and durability over his career set him apart as one of the greatest pitchers.
+Warren Spahn, a left-hander for the Milwaukee Braves, is the winningest southpaw in MLB history with 363 wins, a 3.09 ERA, and 2,583 strikeouts.

 1960s